Winky Wright: Wright vs. Trinidad

-On May 14, 2005, with Wright once again playing the underdog role, he easily defeated Félix Trinidad by unanimous decision.
-Wright credits this fight as his greatest achievement in his career as he earned the respect and fan base of many that Félix Trinidad had behind him.
-Trinidad was a fan favorite and a feared power puncher and many figured he would be able to knock Wright out.
-But Wright's signature style defence and piston-like jab was too much for the Puerto Rican hero as Trinidad was having trouble landing punches throughout the fight (Two judges scored the fight 119–108 and one judge scored it 120–107).
+On May 14, 2005, with Wright once again playing the underdog role, he defeated Félix Trinidad by unanimous decision.
+Wright's signature style defence and piston-like jab was too much for the Puerto Rican hero as Trinidad was having trouble landing punches throughout the fight (Two judges scored the fight 119–108 and one judge scored it 120–107).
 As a result of his dominant victory over such a highly regarded opponent, many placed Wright among the top pound-for-pound boxers in the world.
 His victory would send Trinidad into his second retirement for three years.

 Trinidad-Wright was also a WBC middleweight eliminator, giving Wright a shot at undisputed middleweight champion Jermain Taylor for his titles.

 Following his win over Trinidad, Oscar De La Hoya approached Wright with a $6 million offer, plus an additional $6 per pay-per-view buy above 600,000 homes.
 However, Wright declined the fight, "He offers everyone else $10, 15 million," Wright said, referring to the $10 million Trinidad received for fighting De La Hoya in 1999.
 "I ain't doing it."
 Wright also declined an offer to face Floyd Mayweather during that time, insisting on a 50-50 split, "Winky has everything to lose but nothing to gain," Wright's promoter Gary Shaw stated.
 "Mayweather has nothing to lose and everything to gain."